-Burns Branch There-and-Back Trail is a 2.8 mile lightly trafficked out and back trail located near Franklin, TN and is good for all skill levels.
+Burns Branch There-and-Back Trail is a 2.8 mile lightly trafficked out and back trail located near Franklin, Tennessee and is good for all skill levels.
 The trail is primarily used for hiking and horses and is accessible year-round.
 Horses are also able to use this trail.

 Flat out and back that connects two of the Trace pull off areas.
 Runs along creek whole way so it gathers run off and can be wet.
 At least 6 creek crossings, only one of which has a bridge at this time.
 840 construction not an issue (completed long ago) and trail passes under the highway (overgrown segment).
 To me the creek crossings are the allure of this one, while I was able to navigate all of them without wet feet I could see it being a hassle for others if the creek is higher.